 I also saw a caravan of uniformed schoolchildren with backpacks released from school for the day.
 They ran, they screamed, they giggled…some of them even danced.

 One Sunday I was part of a caravan of gringo baby-boomers bouncing through the countryside to an open-air venue that featured killer tacos and a réchauffé of US rock from the 60’s.
 It was a real good time, but frankly, it felt more like an invasion than the other caravans I’ve described.
 Still, there was no threat in the air or on the news…just Sam the Sham and the Pharaohs in Spanish.

 I know there are serious sadnesses in our hemisphere that need to be addressed.

 But there are also celebrations to be had around every corner if we are open to them.
 Fear and threats and lies will deny us the celebrations while doing naught to assuage the sadnesses.

-I am in Mexico now and with me is spring.
+I was in Mexico and with me was spring.

-I vow to celebrate that spring…and sing…and find me some killer tacos.
+I vowed to celebrate that spring…and sing…and find me some killer tacos.